 Many of us are very diligent about our preventive, routine check-ups, annual physicals, and teeth cleanings, for example.
 Few of us, though, think about our spine the same way; yet without proper, routine “maintenance,“ we can end up with spinal decay or degeneration.

 Spine Decay & Degeneration

-Spinal decay/degeneration refers to changes in the spine that accompany aging.
+Spinal decay/degeneration refers to changes in the spine that accompany ageing.
 Constant stress on your spine plus subluxations (left untreated) negatively affect your discs.
-As was mentioned in a previous post, discs degenerate as part of aging, as activity declines or when they become dehydrated.
-This results in thinning of the cushion between the discs and a loss of flexibility in the spine.
-You can then expect other problems such as misalignment, pinched nerves, herniated discs or osteoarthritis, to name a few.
+As was mentioned in a previous post, discs degenerate as part of ageing, as activity declines or when they become dehydrated.
+This results in the thinning of the cushion between the discs and a loss of flexibility in the spine.
+You can then expect other problems such as misalignment, pinched nerves, herniated discs, or osteoarthritis, to name a few.

 The decaying process is made up of three phases.

 - Phase 1: Loss of spinal curves and/or reduced ability to bend or turn

 - Phase 2: Increased calcium between joints to compensate for Phase 1; space between discs decreases

 - Phase 3: More calcium and bone deposits (spurs), increased neck and shoulder tension, neurological problems; space between discs is nearly gone